mbfons/knowledge-repo/PETs.md

 PETs tend to not be standalone tools, but rather used together with other PETs or other organisational tools to achieve data governance objectives.

+### Tools

+#### Data obfuscation

+##### Anonymisation

+Anonymisation is the process of removing from the data the identifying elements, such that re-identification of a data subject is not possible.
+Anonymised data should not be linkable or traceable back to an individual, even through enrichment.
+True anonymisation can however be hard to achieve.
+The concept of anonymisation is widely used in legislation, namely in GDPR.

+##### Pseudonymisation

+Pseudonymisation is a deidentification process that involves removing potentially identifiable information about data subjects from the data, in order to reduce reidentification risk.
+Pseudonymisation can be reversed typically.
+It preserves the ability to, if need arises, combine the information with other identifiable datasets, either through a common key or encryption process.
+It is a weaker form of deidentification than anonymisation.

+##### Synthetic data

+Synthetic data is generated rather than real source data.
+It is often generated from population models.
+Often it is desired that artifical data has similar statistical properties to the source data, but a trade-off between privacy and fidelity (accuracy) needs to be considered.

+While synthetic data tends to reduce privacy risks, it often will not eliminate them.
+There can namely be risks of re-identification (for instance via attacks) or that source data records appear in the synthetic dataset.

+##### Differential privacy

+Differential Privacy techniques add "noise" (small changes) to the original data to obfuscate certain details, while maintaining the explanatory power of the data.
+This relies on a principle that small (differential) changes to individual entries do not significantly affect aggregate results.
+As such, robust aggregate information can be generated while reducing the how reliable individual elements are (hence protecting them).
+These small changes can be added during data collection (distributed) or centrally ahead of data release (centralised).
+Parameters (e.g. "how much noise?") still need to be chosen to obtain the relevant trade-off between privacy protection and utility.
+Work on evaluation is also needed.

+##### Zero-knowledge proofs (ZKP)

+Zero-knowledge proofs can be used to answer whether something is true or not based on information contained in a dataset, without disclosing the underlying dataset itself (e.g. is a given person over 21).
+This can mean for instance that for an organisation to answer a query it has, data subjects do not need to submit sensitive information but rather have the organisation verify the claim.
+These technologies are still in their early development phases.

 ### Useful links

 OECD (2023), "Emerging privacy-enhancing technologies: Current regulatory and policy approaches", OECD Digital Economy Papers, No. 351, OECD Publishing, Paris, [https://doi.org/10.1787/bf121be4-en](https://doi.org/10.1787/bf121be4-en).